HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 We are aware that our testing scheme needs some work and we'll be working to improve it over the next year or so.

-The command-line tools and language wrappers are tested using different schemes and are discussed elsewhere.
+The command-line tools are tested using a different scheme and are discussed elsewhere.

 ### `testhdf5.h`